Mission Statement

 • Monthly seminars, provided by knowledgeable experts, will discuss mostly non-clinical aspects of being a veterinarian.

-• Core rotations include anesthesia, cardiology-respiratory, dermatology, diagnostic imaging, emergency & critical care, internal medicine, neurology, oncology, and surgery (soft tissue and orthopedic).
+• Clinical rotations include anesthesia, behavior, cardiology-respiratory, clinical pathology, dentistry, dermatology, diagnostic imaging, emergency & critical care, exotics, internal medicine, neurology, oncology, ophthalmology, reproduction & obstetrics, and surgery (soft tissue and orthopedic).

 • Rotations are supervised by VIN Consultants, including boarded specialists.